sendinblue/APIv3-java-library/docs/ContactsApi.md

 <a name="getContacts"></a>
 # **getContacts**
-> GetContacts getContacts(limit, offset, modifiedSince)
+> GetContacts getContacts(limit, offset, modifiedSince, sort)

 Get all the contacts